Astro Filter: Photographing stars at night with a modified camera

 All in all, the Astro filter has practically eliminated all the disadvantages of a full spectrum conversion (even if no increased overall sensitivity can be observed per se).
 However, one important disadvantage remains: These filters are relatively expensive and come with additional cost compared to a Full Spectrum camera.
 If you plan to buy more (bandpass) filters anyway, it would be cheaper with a full spectrum conversion, at least for the work on the telescope.

-Last but not least, there is an excellent way to use a full spectrum camera at night as an Astro camera (and as an Infrared camera during the day): With Clip-In Filters.
-These are small filters that are attached directly in the bayonet between the lens and the sensor.
-Astro filters unfortunately do not work in front of the lens with wide-angle lenses (under 50 mm KB equivalent), so these filters must definitely be placed in front of the sensor.
-Excellent Clip-In filters can be ordered e.g. from the company Astronomik (Unfortunately not yet available for all camera manufacturers).
+Finally, there is another excellent way to use a full spectrum or astromodified camera as an astro camera at night and as a normal camera during the day: With our Normal Plus screw-in filters.
+These are screw-in filters that are attached directly to the lens.
+Unfortunately, astro filters do not work with wide-angle lenses (under 50 mm KB equivalent) in front of the lens, which is why these filters must be placed in front of the sensor.

 Which camera is best for a Astro conversion